Maurifc/Ansible-Playground/Workstation/README.md

 # Workstation Setup
-Workstation setup for Ubuntu Like distros.
+Workstation setup for Ubuntu like distros.
 Tested only on Kubuntu 21.10.

 ## How to